Chemistry and Molecular Biology and Biochemistry Joint Honours

 Co-operative Education Recommendation

-Students are encouraged to enrol in co-operative education.
+Students are encouraged to enroll in co-operative education.

 University Honours Degree Requirements